amirshamaei/Deep-MRS-Quantification/README.md

 - Engine.py controls the pre and post-training steps for training and testing. dotrain() and dotest() are two functions for training and testing modes, respectively.
 - Model.py is an object inherited from PyTorch lightning's "LightningModule".
 Now it contains four neural networks (ConvNet, MLPNet, mlp-Mixer, and ConvNext), but you can easily add your model.
 Model-decoder are implemented in Model.py (forward function).
 ------
-## Proposed Deep Autoencoder for Deep Learning-based Peak Referencing
+## Proposed Model-informed Deep Autoencoder
 |![img_1.png](images/img_1.png)|
 |:--:|
 |Illustration of the proposed convolutional encoder–model decoder network.
 The input of the network is a complex signal \left(x\right) in the time domain, which is fed to the encoder.
 The encoder consisted of eight convolutional blocks and an FC layer. |